APogue/APogue.github.io/index.md

       url: "/projects/"

 intro_row:
-  - excerpt: "I want to automate or partially automate institutional accountability.
-My current research uses data from records and interviews to identify patterns in actions universities take in response to incidents when circumstances are complex — if any patterns exist.
-The research framework is currently under development using a case study involving incidents of identity-based harm, protest activity, and campus safety failures at UCLA."
+  - excerpt: "I'm trying to understand how universities respond to critical incidents — from safety failures to identity-based harm — by building a method to identify whether bias exists in institutional decision-making.
+The project is currently in development, starting with a case study at UCLA."

 feature_row:
   - image_path: /assets/images/pexels-googledeepmind-17484975-resized.jpg
     title: "Core Capabilities"
-    excerpt: "Rigorous analysis creates transparent protocols for AI-assisted processing of incident records.
+    excerpt: "In-field analysis creates transparent protocols for AI-assisted processing of incident records.
 Corroborated interviews provide context and help fill any gaps in institutional records."

     url: "/research/capabilities"
     btn_label: "Explore Core Features"